nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 09 The Process.markdown

 ##

 09. Zombie is a process state which is acquired by a process upon its death.
 A dead process remains in this state until its parent process picks up the exit status from the process table.
-Once that is done, the kernel frees the process table entry thereby killing the process.
+Once that is done, the kernel frees the process table entry thereby killing the zombie process.

 ##